Rules of Engagement

 .qbt_env

-or setting variables before running the script will do this automatically.
+or setting variables before running the script will handle this automatically.

 -